gideontong/Amy/docs/README.md

 ## Upcoming Features

-* 1% chance *Amy* will troll you rather than listen to you
+* *Amy* will now randomly troll you
+* The probability for which *Amy* trolls you is configurable (currently 1%)
+* What *Amy* trolls you with is configurable
+* Added a new custom about screen when you join a server
 * Added a new custom welcome message when you join a server
-* Added a new custom about screen when you join a server
 * Added *Kevin*
 * *Kevin* will randomly decide if it's time for you to die
 * The probability for which you die by *Kevin* is configurable (currently 3%)
-* What *Amy* trolls you with is configurable

 ## Upcoming Commands